Harshy927/optionx-assignment/NOTES.md

 agent found and fixed during implementation, the design tradeoffs it made and why, and the places worth pressing on in a follow-up interview.

-## Real bugs found and fixed during implementation

-- **Postgres DSN bug (Task 1).** The connection-string builder initially always emitted `password=` even when the password was empty. pgx's DSN parser does not tolerate an empty unquoted value there — it silently misparses the *next* key, and `dbname` got dropped, causing a "database
-  \"admin\" does not exist" error that had nothing obviously to do with the password field.
-Root-caused by writing a minimal reproduction against `pgx.ParseConfig` directly, not by guessing.
-Fixed by omitting the `password=` key entirely when the password is blank (`internal/storage/db.go`).
-- **`CancelOrderHandler` using `Peek` instead of `Actor` (Task 8).** After adding boot-time seeding, a pre-restart order's ID gets indexed into the registry's `orderIx` map immediately at construction — before any actor for that instrument has actually been spawned.
-The cancel handler was still calling `Registry.Peek` (deliberately non-creating, to avoid spawning actors on read-only lookups), which meant a cancel for a rediscovered pre-restart order would incorrectly report "not found."
-Fixed by switching the cancel path to `Registry.Actor` (which lazily creates and seeds the actor if needed) — this is a case where two individually reasonable-looking design choices (index eagerly; look up non-creating) interacted badly, and it only surfaces once persistence and restart recovery exist, which is exactly why Task 8's live end-to-end restart test caught it before it shipped.

 ## Design choices worth defending in review